 Sometimes, you don't have enough platelets because they get trapped in your spleen, an organ that fights infection.
 And women may get thrombocytopenia during pregnancy, because their bodies get rid of platelets more quickly than usual.

 Sometimes you don't have any symptoms from thrombocytopenia.
-When you do, the main one is bleeding.
+When you do, the main one is bleeding in the skin that look like tiny red or purple spots on the skin, called petechiae, or bruising.

 You can bleed outside or inside your body.
 Sometimes it can be heavy or hard to stop.
 Some people get nosebleeds or bleeding gums.